hisokaBK/PHP-ORM/README.md

-# 🚀 PHP MVC CRUD Application with Docker & PostgreSQL
+# 🚀 Custom PHP ORM - MVC CRUD Application with Docker & PostgreSQL

 A simple MVC-based CRUD application built with PHP, PostgreSQL, and Docker.
 This project demonstrates how to build a custom lightweight ORM and manage a full Dockerized development environment.